 Wichita State University has selected the top 14 finalists in the annual Distinguished Scholarship Invitational (DSI):

-A total of 813 students submitted applications for DSI in November – the largest application pool in DSI history.
+The students competed in DSI on Saturday, Nov.
+20, with 488 total students competing.
 Three of the finalists will be selected as recipients of the Harry Gore Memorial $64,000 scholarship, which are among the largest undergraduate awards in the Midwest.

-To be invited to compete in the invitational, students had to have a 27 or higher ACT score, or a 3.5 or higher GPA, or rank in the top 10% of their class.
-The 14 finalists this year have an average ACT score of 28 and average GPA of 3.97.
+To be invited to compete in the invitational, students had to have a 27 or higher ACT score, or a 3.5 or higher GPA, or rank in the top 10 percent of their class.
+The 14 finalists this year have an average ACT score of 26 and average GPA of 3.94.

 The announcement of the Gore Scholars will be at 11:30 a.m. on Friday, Jan.
-29 in Wichita State’s Marcus Welcome Center.
-All finalists will receive competitive scholarship packages to attend Wichita State in fall 2021.
+28, in the Marcus Welcome Center.
+All finalists will receive competitive scholarship packages to attend Wichita State in the fall of 2022.